openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    necessary.

 #.
 The resultant *boolean* value is used to choose between the second
-   and the third operand expressions:
+   and the third operand expressions as follows:

    -  If the value of the first operand is ``true``, then the second operand expression is chosen.